nevendyulgerov/jquery.notifier/README.md

 		// display notification with 'local' callbacks
 		$notifier.notify('success', {
 			title: 'Success',
-			subtitle: 'Hey, you made it!'
+			subtitle: 'Hey, you made it!',
-		}, 0, {
+			callbacks: {
 				show: function() {
 					console.log('This callback will be executed when this notification is opened');
 				},
 				hide: function() {
 					console.log('This callback will be executed when this notification is closed.');
 				}
+			}
 		});
 	});
 </script>
 ```

-In the example above, notice the 3rd argument - 0.
-This is the value for the delay.
-When adding local callbacks for show/hide, you must explicitly define the delay for the notification.
-In case you do not want a delay, simply set the delay to 0 or null.
+The global callbacks will be executed everytime a notification is shown/hidden.
+The local callbacks, however, will be executed only when their notification is show/hidden.